RAGLEY HALL (Warwickshire): Charles and Diana first encounter.

 This 17th century building located 35 kilometres south of Birmingham, in Warwickshire.
 A county famous for being the birthplace of William Shakespeare.

-If you want to visit the very same room this scene was shot in, please click on the ‘Activities’ button to know more!
+If you want to visit the very same room this scene was shot in, please click here to know more about Ragley Hall!

 BELVOIR CASTLE (Leicestershire) AND BURGHLEY HOUSE (Lincolnshire): Windsor Castle in the show.